Trusted WordPress tutorials, when you need them most.

 These changes will be saved in your browser’s temporary memory and won’t affect your website.

-Note, that any changes you make here are not saved anywhere.
+Important Note: Any changes you make here are not saved anywhere.
 Inspect element is a debugging tool, and it does not write your changes back to the files on your server.
-This means that if you refresh the page, all your changes will be gone.
+If you refresh the page, all your changes will be gone.

-To actually make the changes, you will have to edit your WordPress theme’s stylesheet or relevant template to add the changes you want to save.
+To make the changes, you will have to add custom CSS to your theme or edit the relevant template to add the changes you want to save.

-Before you start editing your existing WordPress theme using the Inspect Element tool, make sure that you save all your changes by creating a child theme.
+Before you start editing your existing WordPress theme using the Inspect Element tool, make sure that you create a WordPress backup.

 Easily Find Errors On Your Site

-The inspect element has an area called Console, which shows all the errors that exist on your website.
-When trying to debug an error or requesting support from plugin authors, it’s always helpful to look here to see what the errors are.
+When trying to debug an error or requesting support from plugin authors, it’s always helpful to look here to see if there are any errors or warnings.

 For example, if you were an OptinMonster customer wondering why your optin is not loading, then you can easily find the problem “Your page slug does not match.”

-Tools like the Inspect Element Console and SupportAlly help you get better customer support because the technical support team loves customers who take the initiative in providing detailed feedback on the issue.
+Tools like the Inspect Element Console and SupportAlly help you get better customer support.
+The technical support team loves customers who take the initiative to provide detailed feedback on issues.

 We hope this article helped you learn the basics of the Inspect Element and how to use it with your WordPress site.
-You may also want to take a look at the default WordPress generated CSS cheat sheet to speed up your theme development skills.
+You may also want to see our default WordPress generated CSS cheat sheet to speed up your theme development skills or our ultimate WordPress toolkit for pros.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.